-Unit 1: Drama-Tragedy
+Unit 4: Drama-Tragedy

-Students will study the famous Shakespearean tragedy Romeo and Juliet.
-In addition to learning the conventions of tragic literature, students will gain skills in paraphrasing a text, reading closely for author's purpose, and examining how a character changes over time.
-Students may also analyze a speech from the text in this unit, and/or they may evaluate a film adaptation of the work.
+Students will read the famous Shakespearean tragedy Romeo and Juliet, and analyze why Shakepeare's work is still relevant today.
+Students will gain skills in paraphrasing the text, reading closely for author's purpose, examining how a character changes over time, and providing evidence for literature based arguments.
+Students will also analyze speeches from the text in this unit, and/or they may evaluate a film adaptation of the work.
 Reading of the core text is supplemented with relevant non-fiction pieces about the time period and author.
 Throughout the study of the literature, students engage in informal writing (analytical journals, responses, impromptu pieces) to support their reading and discussion.